 Website blocking and filtering

 When we tested internet filter software, we looked at exactly what each program blocked.
 This included the number of filter categories, if websites slipped through the cracks and if the program included a blacklist where we could add specific site URLs to block.
-We gave extra credit to programs, such as SpyAgent and Norton Family, that include tools designed specifically for tracking activity on social media and for blocking cyberbullying.
 Other programs have tools, such as screenshots and social media blocking, that can be used for similar purposes, but these require you to be more proactive for it to be effective.

 Activity recording and parent notification